OctopusDeploy/blog/blog/2020-04/bitbucket-pipes-and-octopus-deploy/index.md

 ## Integrating the Pipe into a Pipeline

-If you've got this far, you have your Pipe published to Docker Hub, but how do you integrate that Pipe in another repository's Pipeline?
+If you’ve got this far, you have your Pipe published to Docker Hub, but how do you integrate that Pipe in another repository’s Pipeline?

 To find out, I imported one of our existing node.js samples `RandomQuotes-JS`, which is hosted on [GitHub](https://github.com/OctopusSamples/RandomQuotes-js), into a new Bitbucket repository with the same [name](https://bitbucket.org/octopussamples/randomquotes-js/).